-- 1. What components of each alternative does the group like? - 2.
-What would the group change or modify to make the Alternative align better with the group's vision for the future of the Moffett area?
+- 1. What components of each alternative do you like? - 2.
+What would you change or modify to make the alternative align better with your vision for the future of the Moffett area?

-The comments below were obtained from comments that were verbally expressed and from participants who provided individual written comments on cards and Post-it notes.
+The summary below was obtained from comments that were verbally expressed and from participants who provided individual written comments on cards and Post-it notes during the workshop and from participant feedback of the survey (see Attachment 11-Online Survey).